 Use of the word “wish” may indicate neutral sentiment.
 Consider the example, “I wish I had discovered this sooner.”
 However, you’ll need to be careful with this one as it can also be used to express a deficiency or problem.
 For example, a customer might say, “I wish the platform would update faster!”
 This word can express a variety of sentiments.

-Negation can also create problems for sentiment analysis models.
+Negation can also create problems for traditional sentiment analysis models.
 For example, if a product reviewer writes “I can’t not buy another Apple Mac'' they are stating a positive intention.
-Machines need to be trained to recognize that two negatives in a sentence cancel out.

-As mentioned earlier, a Long Short-Term Memory model is one option for dealing with negation efficiently and accurately.
+If using an LLM is not an option, a Long Short-Term Memory model is one of the better solutions for dealing with negation efficiently and accurately.
 This is because there are cells within the LSTM which control what data is remembered or forgotten.
 A LSTM is capable of learning to predict which words should be negated.
 The LSTM can “learn” these types of grammar rules by reading large amounts of text.

 Video and audio are a very different type of data to text.
 Audio on its own or as part of videos will need to be transcribed before the text can be analyzed using Speech-to-text algorithm.
 Sentiment analysis can then analyze transcribed text similarly to any other text.
 There are also approaches that determine sentiment from the voice intonation itself, detecting angry voices or sounds people make when they are frustrated.
 These techniques can also be applied to podcasts and other audio recordings.